A multifractional option pricing formula: Numerical results

+To evaluate the empirical performance of the proposed model, we assess its ability to reproduce actual option market quotes, comparing it with its fractional and classical counterparts.
+Since models \emph{\`a la} Black-Scholes return only one option price for a given maturity, we consider only a fixed strike over different maturities.
+Consequently, we will rank the models according to their capability to catch the option price term structure.

+We select Call option prices for the S\&P 500 index (SPX) quoted on March 24, 2023 (closing prices) to proceed.
+We consider only at-the-money options (stock closing price=\$3970.99, strike price=3970) and a range of maturities from 1 day to 5 months.
+As a proxy for the risk-free rate-of-interest (r), we use the 13-week T-Bill rate on the inception time (4.5013\%).

-With respect to market quotes, the performance of the multifractional BS model is clearly superior to its fractional and classical counterparts.
-This can be observed by calibrating the model prices to the at-the-money market European Call values, by means of the minimization of the squared residuals.
-Fig. \ref{fig:Performance-of-the} shows a set of market quotes for SPX at-the-money call option (stock price=\$3970.99, strike price=3970) written on March 24, 2023, considering maturities from the range of 1 day to 5 months (data retrieved from Yahoo!
-Finance).
-We use the 252 yearly days convention and set $r$ equal to the 13-week T-Bill rate quoted on the inception time (4.5013\%).
-For the multifractional Black-Scholes, as in ref. \citep{corlay2014multifractional}, we select a 6-week ($\sim30$ trading days) periodic sinusoidal function for the point-wise regularity, particularly, $\hat{h}(t)=A\cos\left[2\pi\left(\frac{252}{30}\right)t+B\right]+C$; where $A$, $B$, and $C$, in addition to $\sigma$, are parameters that should be estimated.
-The mean square errors of the market quotes compared with model prices are lower for the multifractional approach (456.8), followed by the fractional (493.7), and the standard BS (555.5).
+To go forward with the calibration we use the 252 yearly days convention.
+For the multifractional Black-Scholes, as in ref. \citep{corlay2014multifractional}, we select a 6-week ($\sim30$ trading days) periodic sinusoidal function for the point-wise regularity, particularly, $\hat{h}(t)=A\cos\left[2\pi\left(\frac{252}{30}\right)t+B\right]+C$; where $A$, $B$, and $C$, in addition to $\sigma$, are parameters that should be estimated.The optimal set of parameters is obtained by minimizing the squared residuals between the model output and actual data, using lsqnonlin function in Matlab.
+Fig. \ref{fig:Performance-of-the} shows the ATM Call option prices as a function of the maturity jointly with the prices returned by the standard, fractional, and multifractional Black-Scholes formulas.
+The flexibility given by the function form of $H(t)$ leads to superior performance for the multifractional BS model, where the mean square errors of the market quotes compared with model prices are lower (456.8) than the fractional (493.7), and the standard BS (555.5).